djsurt/io/coders/python/README.md

 ## Conda

 View a list of your conda environments.
-If none are found, [download from Anaconda.com](https://www.anaconda.com/download) - then open by clicking the app.
+If none are found, [download from Anaconda.com](https://www.anaconda.com/download) - Open by clicking the Anaconda app.
+Reopen your terminals.

 	conda env list

+A new install places at:
+base * /opt/anaconda3

 You can delete any unnecessary ones with `conda remove --name [ENV_NAME] --all`

-How do we know which are unnecessary?
+You can click your Anaconda app to upgrade, then reopen your terminals.

-You can try using a cmd to upgrade, but you may need to download.
+Or you can try using a cmd to upgrade, but you may need to download.

 	conda update -n base -c defaults conda

 To open, run in folder containing the .ipynb file(s).

 	jupyter notebook

 ## Docker